jelsonjay/responsive-animate/README.md

 # responsive-animate
-complate responsive app using animate.css
+this is a responsive app using html5 css3, animate.css & js